cychiang/crossplane-mcp-server/README.md

 - [x] Get CompositeResourceDefinition (XRD)
 - [x] List Claims
 - [x] Find Managed Resources referenced by a CompositeResource
+- [x] Diagnose Claim

 ## Development Status

 - The server and client are separated for clarity and modularity.
 - The client demonstrates real communication with the server using stdio.
 - Context passing is supported and demonstrated in the client.
+- The server now uses a caching layer for improved performance.

 ## Contributing